Find Affordable College Courses

 29 Master's Degrees Annually

-Types of Degrees Environmental Health Nursing Majors Are Getting
+Types of Degrees Occupational and Environmental Health Nursing Majors Are Getting

-The following table lists how many occupational and environmental health nursing graduations there were in 2020-2021 for each degree level.
+The following table lists how many occupational and environmental health nursing graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-What Environmental Health Nursing Majors Need to Know
+What Occupational and Environmental Health Nursing Majors Need to Know

-People with careers related to occupational and environmental health nursing were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to occupational and environmental health nursing and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Occupational and Environmental Health Nursing Majors